 #WMReport 2021 - Digitally Enabled Circular Manufacturing

-Companies and policymakers globally are increasingly placing more importance on environmental sustainability and building competitive circular economies as a response to the ongoing climate crisis, unsustainable consumption of goods, and worldwide resource depletion.
+Worldwide companies and policymakers are increasingly placing more importance on environmental sustainability and building competitive circular economies in response to the ongoing climate crisis, unsustainable consumption of goods, and worldwide resource depletion.

-The 2021 World Manufacturing Report: Digitally Enabled Circular Manufacturing analyses the drivers, opportunities, and challenges in the transition to the circular economy.
-In particular, it focuses on the potential of digital technologies to achieve circular manufacturing and identifies policy and other enablers to build circular value chains.
-The Report also outlines key recommendations, developed with a global group of experts, addressed to companies, policymakers, educators, and the society at large to promote digitally-enabled circular manufacturing.
+The 2021 World Manufacturing Report: Digitally Enabled Circular Manufacturing analysed the drivers, opportunities, and challenges in the transition to a circular economy.
+In particular, it focused on the potential of digital technologies to achieve circular manufacturing and identified policy and other enablers to build circular value chains.
+The Report also outlined key recommendations, developed bya global group of experts, which encouraged companies, policymakers, educators, and wider society to promote digitally-enabled circular manufacturing.

 More than 50 contributors and experts from over 30 countries collaborated to develop the Report.